satom99/coxir/guides/multiple-clients.md

 end
 ```

-In which case the resulting behaviour will be as expected from two separate clients.
+In which case the resulting behaviour will be as expected from two independent clients.